Newark airport runway project wraps up early, so when will flight limits ease?

 A construction project on one of Newark Liberty International Airport’s three main runways wrapped up nearly two weeks early, so the Federal Aviation Administration should be able to ease flight limits soon, but the shortage of air traffic controllers could still cause problems.

-Federal Transportation Department officials plan to join the CEO of United Airlines and airport officials in providing an update on operations at New Jersey’s biggest airport Monday afternoon.
+Federal Transportation Department officials plan to join the CEO of United Airlines and airport officials in providing an update on operations at one of the three major airports in the New York City area Monday afternoon.
 The runway was scheduled to go back into service Monday, according to the Port Authority of New York and New Jersey.

 Crews worked day and night to complete the $121 million construction project ahead of schedule and ease some of the problems at the airport.
 But Newark has also been plagued by cancellations and delays this spring because of a shortage of air traffic controllers after the FAA had technical problems that twice briefly knocked out the radar and communications at a facility in Philadelphia that directs planes in and out of the airport.